yagoleonel/graphql-serverless-api/README.md

-# GraphQL - AWS Serverlss
+# GraphQL - AWS Serverless

 ### Project Overview
 This project is a GraphQL API demo running on top of an AWS Serverless architecture, deployed using CDK.